kofujimura/TCTC/README.md

 # Token-Controlled Token Circulation (TCTC)
 This is the concept of a general-purpose token circulating system for circulating various types of rights such as tickets, vouchers, coupons, and licenses as tokens on the blockchain.
-The circulation of tokens comprises four types of principal transactions: mint, transfer, and burn.
+The circulation of tokens comprises three types of principal transactions: mint, transfer, and burn.
 Depending on the application, various conditions must be satisfied to execute these transactions, e.g., only qualified shops can mint the tokens and only a certain agent can transfer the tokens.
 The token circulating system mints, transfers, or burns a token only if the control